hujack891/MRAG/data/doc_cleaned/Snake_Sheriff_Spirit.md

   * **Tiger Roar**
   * Equipped Effect: Moderately increases Attack, but considerably reduces Defense.

 The Snake Sheriff's Spirit allows you to take the form of the tiger and roar into the battlefield, shaking and dealing damage to any nearby enemies.
 This attack does a moderate amount of damage but has a double-edged sword effect, making it suitable for only some playstyles.
 The effect boosts your Attack a little bit while massively reducing your Defense.
 This exchange won't be worth it for all players.

-Check out our other helpful Black Myth: Wukong guides!

-  * How-To Guides
-  * Key Items
-  * Walkthrough